gchlebus/gchlebus.github.io/publications.md

 ### 2018

-- Chlebus G, Meine H, Abolmaali N, Schenk A. "Automatic Liver and Tumor Segmentation in Late-Phase MRI Using Fully Convolutional Neural Networks", *Proceedings of the CURAC Conference*.
+- Chlebus G, Meine H, Abolmaali N, Schenk A. "Automatic Liver and Tumor Segmentation in Late-Phase MRI Using Fully Convolutional Neural Networks", *Proceedings of the Annual Meeting of the German Society of Computer- and Robot-Assisted Surgery*.

 - Schenk A, Chlebus G, Meine H, Thoduka S, Abolmaali N. "Deep Learning for Liver Segmentation and Volumetry in Late Phase MRI", *European Congress of Radiology*.